streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 We’ll do our best to make sense of the data columns in the CSV file, but the autodetection of field types will not always work.
 For instance, a column of telephone numbers may be interpreted as numbers even if you’d probably want to import them as strings.
 In such cases, you’ll need to configure the fields manually as shown above.
 Mind you, making changes that don’t make sense will cause runtime exceptions due to incompatible data types.

-Let’s now go ahead and upload some sample data.
+Let’s go ahead and upload some sample data.
 We’ll import a text file which contains a collection of recent tweets found with the keywords `“augmented intelligence”`.
 This is what the sample tweet data looks like, as at the time of writing, with only four columns and a subset of rows shown:

 <g:img dir="images/user-guide" file="sample-twitter-data.png" class="img-responsive center-block" />